SynixeContractors/Documents/operations/coc.md

 ### Failure to Comply

 We will hold our members to a high standard, failure to comply with these guidelines will result in a warning or a ban at the discretion of the staff members.
 You are not entitled to a warning on your first offense.

+## Cheating and Exploiting

+Any deliberate action or attempt to enhance your gameplay or to give yourself an unfair advantage will not be tolerated and you will be subject to disciplinary action.
+Including but not limited to:

+- Modification of game files or additional modifications outside of what is required by Synixe Contractors
+- Attempting to gain access to other members' accounts
+- Attempting to gain access to administrative tools
+- Use of external communication platforms (Steam, Discord) unless authorized by a staff member for roleplay purposes
+- Using any duplication or purchase bugs in our in-game shop, these should be privately reported to a staff member

 ## In Game Conduct